Security-Onion-Solutions/securityonion-docs/configuration.rst

 Production Server - Distributed Deployment
 ------------------------------------------

 If deploying a distributed environment, install and configure the manager node first and then join the other nodes to it.
-For best performance, the manager node should be dedicated to just being a manager for the other nodes (the manager node should not do any network sniffing, leaving that forward nodes).
+For best performance, the manager node should be dedicated to just being a manager for the other nodes (the manager node should not do any network sniffing, that should be handled by dedicated forward nodes).

 Build the manager by running Setup, selecting the ``DISTRIBUTED`` install submenu, and choosing the ``New Deployment`` option.
 You can choose either ``MANAGER`` or ``MANAGERSEARCH``.
 If you choose ``MANAGER``, then you must join one or more search nodes (this is optional if you choose ``MANAGERSEARCH``) and you will want to do this before you start joining other node types.